Kminek2/chess-board-simulator/README.md

 - OpenGL ES 2.0 powered rendering with expo-gl
 - NON-Interactive chess board simulation
 - React Native and Expo based for cross-platform support.
 It might work might not.
 I only have an android to test
 - Optimized for mobile performance (That's actually true.
-Kind of)
+Kind of.
+I went so far as to use instancing, and many optimization technics)

 ## Installation